Thermaltake Smart Pro RGB 850W PSU Review

 Specifications

 This is an 80 PLUS Bronze-rated power supply.
-According to the Cybenetics program, it achieves ETA-D efficiency and LAMBDA-C noise levels.
+According to the Cybenetics program, it achieves ETA-S efficiency and LAMBDA-S+ noise levels.
 Thermaltake says the maximum operating temperature for continuous full-load operation is 40°C, even though the ATX spec recommends 50°C.

 All of the requisite protection features except for UVP are enabled, including OTP.